saghul/evergreen/docs/design.rst

 uses can be replaced.
 At the moment flubber uses `puyv <https://github.com/saghul/pyuv>`_ as the underlying event loop.

-In flubber only one loop may exist per thread, but it has to be manually created and run.
+In flubber only one loop may exist per thread and it has to be manually created for threads other than the main thread.
 This would be the structure of a normal program using flubber:

 ::